syntegral-co/frontend-app/README.md

 pnpm test
 ```

-this will run the testing in watch mode.
+this will run the testing suite in watch mode.
 Other useful commands are:

 ```bash